CarterLi/opendmi/README.md

 ## Contributing

-The project is under active development.
 Please feel free to test it and create create bug reports or feature requests on GitHub.
 You can also help the project by sending SMBIOS dumps to the authors.
-To get the dump you can use the following
+To get the dump you can use the following command:
-command:

 ```sh
 $ dmidecode --dump-bin <filename>